CleverRaven/Cataclysm-DDA/.github/pull_request_template.md

 Category "Brief description"
 <!-- This section should consist of exactly one line, edit the one above.
-Category must be one of these:
+Category must be one of these: Features, Content, Interface, Mods, Balance, Bugfixes, Performance, Infrastructure, Build, I18N.
+Or replace the whole line with just the word None for no changelog entry.
-- Features
-- Content
-- Interface
-- Mods
-- Balance
-- Bugfixes
-- Performance
-- Infrastructure
-- Build
-- I18N

 For more on the meaning of each category, see: https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/CHANGELOG_GUIDELINES.md